betteridiot/seqlogo/README.md

 For many demonstrations that speak to PWMs, they are often started with PWM data.
 Many packages preclude sequence logo generation from this entry point.
-However, `seqLogo` can handle it just fine.
-One point to make though is that if no count data is provided, `seqLogo` just generates *pseudo-count* data by multiplying the probabilities by 100.
+However, `seqlogo` can handle it just fine.
+One point to make though is that if no count data is provided, `seqlogo` just generates *pseudo-count* data by multiplying the probabilities by 100.
 This is **only** for `weblogolib` comparability.

 ```python